Chargeback clusters as an AML red flag

 The Process of Chargeback Disputes

 Merchants face tight deadlines during the dispute process, often needing to provide detailed records such as transaction receipts, communication logs, or proof of delivery within a specified timeframe.
-Failure to respond adequately can lead to automatic losses, increasing the overall chargeback rate and exposing merchants to greater scrutiny for potential fraud or non-compliance.
+Failure to respond adequately can lead to automatic losses, increasing the overall rate and exposing merchants to greater scrutiny for potential fraud or non-compliance.

 Identifying Clusters: Patterns and Trends

-Chargeback clusters become evident when multiple disputes originate from similar customers, transactions, or products, indicating a systemic issue.
+Clusters become evident when multiple disputes originate from similar customers, transactions, or products, indicating a systemic issue.
 Data analysis tools can highlight these patterns, allowing for actionable insights into transaction anomalies or recurring grievances that merit further investigation.

-The Link Between Chargebacks and Money Laundering
+The Link Between Disputes and Money Laundering

 Understanding Money Laundering Techniques